Hertfordshire Wedding Photography | Sweeda & Chirag

 However, Sweeda and Chirag wanted me to take photos of their daily routine at their home near Watford.
 The home and activities that form part of our everyday life are easily taken for granted.
 Although they form such an integral part of our lives, rarely do we bother to photograph them as they are something we see every day.
 But I often find myself looking at old photographs and instead of remembering the occasion, I am captivated by the background.
 A swirly 1980’s carpet, or the sofa I spent my childhood watching cartoons from?
 All forgotten until I see them in the corner of an old photo.
 Without these accidental records of the homes I lived in, these precious memories, not of special events, but of everyday life, would be lost.

-Which is why when Sweeda and Chirag invited me to conduct a pre-wedding photography shoot at their Watford home, I jumped at the chance.
+This is why when Sweeda and Chirag invited me to conduct a pre-wedding photography shoot at their Watford home, I jumped at the chance.
 I loved the idea of capturing the soon-to-be-weds completely at ease in their house, so that not only would they have a record of their loving relationship, they would also have images of the home they lovingly created together.

 We decided to split the session into two, shooting both at their home and at their local park.
 This gave them the opportunity to practice being in front of a camera.
 For many couples, their wedding day is the first time they have taken direction from a photographer, which is a daunting prospect when they have so much else on their mind.
-A pre-wedding photography shoot works like a dress rehearsal, giving the key players a chance to learn each other’s communication style and directions.
-It also gave Sweeda and Chirag the chance to find out the types of poses they were comfortable with, and which they preferred once they could see the images on screen.
+A pre-wedding photography shoot works like a dress rehearsal, giving the key players a chance to learn each other’s communication styles and directions.
+It also gave Sweeda and Chirag the chance to find out the types of poses they were comfortable with, and which they preferred once they could see the images on the screen.
 Sweeda really made the most of this rehearsal opportunity, when Chirag offered her a bouquet of roses and she threw it in a traditional bridal style.

 Both Sweeda and Chirag are from Nepal, and it was lovely to see their Nepalese heritage reflected in their eclectic interior.
 Above the fireplace hangs a Buddha plaque, but what really caught my eye was their unusual taps.
 A Dhunge Dhara is traditional water tap found throughout Nepal, originally commissioned by Ancient and Medieval rulers.
 Sweeda and Chirag have sourced beautiful taps, echoing this Nepalese tradition to compliment their home.